 8. Water and Sewer Infrastructure

 Public water and sewer are available to serve the property.
 The Hildreth House and Fire Station are both connected to the municipal water and sewer systems.
-Approximate location of water and sewer mains are shown on the site plans in Exhibit 13.
+Approximate locations of water and sewer mains are shown on the site plans in Exhibit 13.
 The systems are managed by the Water and Sewer Commissions and operated by the Harvard DPW.
 It is the Town’s intent to approve connections to both systems upon submission and approval of the appropriate plans and fees.
-The Water and Sewer Commissions has allocated 3,000 gpd of sewage flow into the Town’s treatment facility.
+The Water and Sewer Commissions has allocated 3,000 gpd of design sewage flow into the Town’s treatment facility.
 Respondents shall submit calculations of sewage flow for their proposed project based upon Title 5 requirements in 310 CMR 15.203, Sewage Flow Design Criteria, which shall not exceed 3,000 gpd.

 9. Wetlands and Ledge